ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C11_Make_Illegal_Types_Unrepresentable.md

 I recently visited my friend Matt, who is a physics professor (we were undergraduate physics students together).
 He has a stellar reputation as a teacher, and I realized I had never watched him teach, so I decided to see him in action.
-This was an electronics lab, and the students were using programmable measurement tools, and the interface language these tools used was Python.
+This was an electronics lab, and the students were using programmable measurement tools.
+The interface language these tools used was Python.
-To send commands to the programmable meter, the meter developers had decided to go the stringly-typed route.
+To send commands to the programmable meter, the meter developers had used the stringly-typed route (The docs had a reference to Turbo C, so the meter was created long before Python's annotated types).
-The students ended up wasting time trying to get the format of the strings correct.
+The students ended up puzzling over getting the format of the strings correct.